-We thank authors of Shekalaghe 2007, Vasquez 2009, Smithuis 2010, Kolaczinski 2012 and Sutanto 2013 for providing unpublished data for this review.
+We thank the authors of Shekalaghe 2007, Vasquez 2009, Smithuis 2010, Kolaczinski 2012 and Sutanto 2013 for providing unpublished data for this review.
 Dr Isabela Ribeiro assisted with assessing trials in Portuguese for inclusion.
-Dr Adam Ye and Dr Yang Wu helped with translation of Chinese trials and Dr Nick White provided links to Chinese trials.
+Dr Adam Ye and Dr Yang Wu helped with translation of Chinese trials, and Dr Nick White provided links to Chinese trials and useful feedback on the review.

-Dr David Sinclair was the Academic Editor for this review, and assisted with the Summary of Findings tables and advised on structuring the discussion in this revision.
+Dr David Sinclair was the Academic Editor for this review, and assisted with the 'Summary of findings' tables and advised on structuring the discussion in this revision.